 Toddlers and preschoolers will love this paper plate spider craft.
 It’ll have them painting, cutting, stamping and gluing… all the crafty stuff that little kids love best.

-The hooligans and I have made several spider crafts in the past, but this is our first paper plate spider.
 I LOVE crafting with paper plates!
 I always have a big stack of the cheap ones in my craft room.
 They’re so versatile.
 You can turn a paper plate into just about anything when you’re stuck for a craft idea.

 Ok!
 Let’s make our Halloween spider!